Akka (toolkit)

-Akka is a source-available toolkit and runtime simplifying the construction of concurrent and distributed applications on the JVM.
-Akka supports multiple programming models for concurrency, but it emphasizes actor-based concurrency, with inspiration drawn from Erlang.
+Akka is a source-available platform, SDK, toolkit, and runtime simplifying building concurrent and distributed applications on the JVM, for example, agentic AI, microservices, edge/IoT, and streaming applications.
+Akka supports multiple programming models for concurrency and distribution, but it emphasizes actor-based concurrency, with inspiration drawn from Erlang.

 Language bindings exist for both Java and Scala.
-Akka is written in Scala and, as of Scala 2.10, the actors in the Scala standard library are deprecated in favor of Akka.
+Akka is mainly written in Scala.

 History

 An actor implementation, written by Philipp Haller, was released in July 2006 as part of Scala 2.1.7.
 By 2008 Scala was attracting attention for use in complex server applications, but concurrency was still typically achieved by creating threads that shared memory and synchronized when necessary using locks.
-Aware of the difficulties with that approach and inspired by the Erlang programming language's library support for writing highly concurrent, event-driven applications, the Swedish programmer Jonas Bonér created Akka to bring similar capabilities to Scala and Java.
+Aware of the difficulties with that approach and inspired by the Erlang programming language's library support for writing highly concurrent, distributed, and event-driven applications, the Swedish programmer Jonas Bonér created Akka to bring similar capabilities to the JVM.
 Bonér began working on Akka in early 2009 and wrote up his vision for it in June of that year.
 The first public release was Akka 0.5, announced in January 2010.
 Akka is now part of the Lightbend Platform together with the Play framework and the Scala programming language.

+Akka has now evolved into the Akka Platform, providing a high-level SDK, transparent multi-region and multi-cloud clustering, edge computing allowing building complete Cloud-to-Edge applications, and operational capabilities, with options of running applications in your VPC or in our multi-tenant serverless environment.

+In addition to the Akka Libraries—with the actor-based programming model, clustering, distributed data (CRDTs), event sourcing, persistence, streaming, brokerless pub-sub, and more—Akka now also has a high-level SDK layered on top of the Akka Libraries, consisting of a highly opinionated and guard-railed developer experience through high-level components (Entity, View, Workflow, Endpoint, Consumer, Timer) and a local development environment (sandbox, console, etc.).

 In September 2022, Lightbend announced that Akka would change its license from the free software license Apache License 2.0 to a proprietary source-available license, known as the Business Source License (BSL).
 Any new code under the BSL would become available under the Apache License after three years.

+Apache Pekko is an Apache licensed fork of Akka.

 Distinguishing features

-The key points distinguishing applications based on Akka actors are:
+The key points distinguishing applications based on Akka are: